 If you have just turned your furnace on after the long, hot Las Vegas summer, it may surprise you with some odors that are not what you should normally expect.
-The truth is, if it has been several months since you turned it on, there are likely to be some odd smells coming from it.
+The truth is, if it has been several months since you turned it on, there is likely to be an odd furnace smell coming from it.

-When should I worry about how my furnace smells?
+When should I worry about my furnace smell?

 Knowing what smells are to be expected and which ones you should be worried about is important, both to your safety and to your peace of mind.

 Here are some of the most common furnace smells you may notice:

 If you have not run your furnace in several months, there is bound to be a lot of dust that has built up over that time.
 When you first turn it on, all of that dust will circulate and then burn off and, as a result, the odor from that will be noticeable all over your home.
 While this normally goes away after the first use, some people may notice that it lingers on.
 If this is the case, call us right away and we will come and have a look.
 It may be that the filters need replacing.
 This is something you should do on a monthly basis during the winter.

 Electrical odors, metallic odors

 If you smell burning wires, it could mean that some of the components in your furnace are getting overheated.
 This may cause your heating system to shut off on its own to protect it from becoming even more damaged.
 If you notice electrical odors coming from your heating system, shut it down completely and give us a call.
 Failing to address electrical issues could damage your system and put you and your family at risk.